A Neural Markovian Multiresolution Image Labeling Algorithm: Acknowledgments

 The work described in this paper was partially funded by the Commonwealth Scientific and Industrial Research Organisation (CSIRO, Australia).
-Also the author would like to thank Chiang Liu, Steve Pahos, Vic Ciesieslski, Mike Rahilly, Felix Lipkin, Lachlan McAlpine, Brad Lane and Geoff Bryan for help with this work.
+Also the authors would like to thank Mike Rahilly, Lachlan McAlpine and Geoff Bryan for help with this work.